 It’s a common misconception that TEM costs more money than it’s worth.
 But, the tide is turning in favor of complete visibility and control.
 A recent survey polling IT leaders found continued investment into productivity software as the biggest priority over the next 12 months, further indicating the desire to invest in services like TEM.
 In fact, large enterprises make up about two-thirds of TEM users due to complex national and international expense management requirements.

 The reality is that TEM saves companies up to 60% annually on technology expenses.
 In 2019, Tangoe saved its customers more than $300 million.
 Our TEM services includes the entire technology lifecycle, ranging from invoice loading, auditing, allocation, and payment to call accounting, wireless optimization, mobile device management, and contract negotiation.
 We help customers gain global visibility into technology spend patterns and identify areas for short-term and long-term savings.

 Interested in identifying overspending, reducing waste, enhancing compliance and security, and achieving maximum savings?
-Click the Contact Us button below and we’ll show you how.
+Contact us and we’ll show you how.